We're on the #PFASFrontlines

 Permitting & Compliance

-Pending PFAS regulations will change how PFAS-impacted wastes and wastewaters are managed – with resulting costs, particularly for facilities that don’t currently recognize that PFAS are in their processes.
-We help clients navigate National Pollutant Discharge Elimination System and Industrial Wastewater Discharge System Permits — many of our clients are just now being asked to sample for PFAS, and discharge criteria are looming on the horizon.
+Pending regulations will change how PFAS-impacted wastes and wastewaters are managed — with resulting higher costs.
+We help clients navigate NPDES and Industrial Wastewater Discharge Permits, and associated changes to operations and treatment systems.
 We also support clients in PFAS usage tracking and reporting under both TSCA and TRI.
+EnSafe also helps clients identify and manage PFAS in products regulated by California Proposition 65, including strategies to sample and document PFAS content.

 Whether the impacts are to wastewater, storm water, or wastes, Pollution Prevention (P2) is one of our first lines of defense.
 P2 eliminates or reduces contaminants within facilities, rather than controlling pollution after it is generated.
 But because PFAS are difficult to identify within a facility, EnSafe’s approach includes a deep dive into processes; interface with suppliers to understand chemistry; verification through testing; and coordination with management and process engineering teams.
 We apply treatment technologies hand-in-hand with Pollution Prevention techniques — identifying PFAS sources and finding substitutions, minimizing PFAS-impacted wastes, and isolating waste-streams when PFAS are mission-critical — and works with management teams to develop management strategies for regarding elimination or isolation and treatment of impacted wastes streams.